October 17, 2025

 Recruitment and HR – the risk of bias and discrimination

-Such outcomes are not only reputationally damaging or unethical – they may also be unlawful.
-In the UK, employers are subject to the Equality Act 2010 which prohibits discrimination (direct or indirect) based on protected characteristics like sex, race, age, disability, religion, etc. Employers remain responsible for discrimination even if it arises from a third-party algorithm’s decision, and there is no cap on compensation for unlawful discrimination claims.
+These outcomes are not only reputationally damaging or unethical; they may also be unlawful.
+In the UK, employers are subject to the Equality Act 2010, which prohibits both direct and indirect discrimination based on protected characteristics such as sex, race, age, disability, or religion.
+Crucially, responsibility does not fall away simply because a decision was influenced by workplace ai or a third-party ai solution.
+Employers remain accountable, and there is no cap on compensation for unlawful discrimination claims.

-For more on how AI is reshaping hiring and HR, see our recent blog AI in recruitment – balancing innovation with legal risk.
+For more on how AI use is reshaping hiring practices, see our recent blog AI in recruitment – balancing innovation with legal risk.

 Using AI responsibly in the workplace